 As Yeshua taught us in Mark 12:29-30, the greatest, most important commandment of all is, “Hear, O Israel: The LORD our God, the LORD is One!
 You shall love the LORD your God with all your heart, with all your soul, and with all your strength.”
 (Deut.6:4-5).

 In Hebrew, “the LORD is One” , is YHWH Echad.
 The letters in the Hebrew alphabet have numerical value.
 The numeric value of YHWH is 26, the numeric value of Echad is 13.
 The tzitzit represents “the LORD is one”/YHWH Echad by how it is wrapped.
 The first three sets of wrappings equal 26 and the last set of wrapping equals 13.
 The tzitzit is “wrapped” with a blue thread called the “shamash” or “servant thread”.
 Yeshua came as a servant and told us to do likewise (Mark 10:43).
 As we look upon the Tzitzit Bracelet we can “remember” the Lord (II Tim.2:8), His commandments, and His promises.

 Wearing a Tzitzit Bracelet is not legalistic but simply an outward sign of our love for the LORD.
 It can be a reminder of who we are “In Him” and our love for Him and His Word.
 It is also a reminder of God’s heart to bless us.
-Not everyone can afford the prayer shawl especially with the blue threads.
-These bracelets are very reasonable, inspired by the Holy Spirit.
+Not everyone can afford the prayer shawl, especially with the blue threads.
+These bracelets are very reasonable and inspired by the Holy Spirit as a witness.

 (Your Tzitzit Bracelet can be worn 24/7, even during showering.
 Thank you for stopping by!)
 “May the LORD bless you and keep you, may the LORD make His face shine upon you and be gracious to you, may the LORD lift His countenance upon you and give you peace.”
 Numbers 6:24-26